 What are the three Ayurvedic body types?

 - Vata — Vata energy is often said to be like the wind.
 It’s primarily in charge of mobility, motion, circulation, breathing and other essential body functions.
 Vata types are known to be creative and energetic when they’re in balance but fearful, stressed and “scatter-brained” when they’re not.
 Physically, Vata types are usually on the thin side, have smaller bones and tend not to put on weight easily.
-They also might be cold a lot of the time, have a delicate digestive system and have dry, sensitive skin.
+They also might be cold a lot of the time, have delicate digestive systems and have dry, sensitive skin.

 - Pitta — Pitta is the energy force that governs most metabolic activity, including digestion, absorption of nutrients, body temperature and energy expenditure.
 Pitta types tend to be smart, hard-working and driven (even competitive) when in balance but can be overly angry and aggressive when they’re not.
-They tend to have a medium build, be athletic and are versatile in terms of putting on weight or muscle.
+They tend to have a medium build, be athletic, and are versatile in terms of putting on weight or muscle.

 - Kapha — Kapha controls growth in the body and is considered the nourishing dosha.
 It supplies moisturize to the cells and organs and helps keep a strong immune system.
 Kaphas are known for being grounded, supportive, loving and forgiving when in balance — almost like a motherly type.
 However, they can also be lazy, insecure, envious and sad when they’re not in balance.

-Two of the most important aspects of restoring balance of the doshas in Ayurveda are:
+The most important aspects of restoring balance of the doshas in Ayurveda are: